-The Small & Minority Business Resources Department (SMBR) and the Contract Management Department (CMD) have established the Small Business Construction Program.
-This program isdesigned for construction projects with an estimated budget of less than $50,000.
+The Small & Minority Business Resources Department (SMBR) and the Capital Contracting Office (CCO) formerly the Contract Management Department (CMD) have established the Small Business Construction Program (SBCP).
+This program is designed for construction and construction-related projects with an estimated budget of less than $50,000.
 These projects will be reserved for initial solicitation for certified SBEs.

 The City of Austin’s Small & Minority Business Resources (SMBR) Department certifies qualifying small businesses that are owned, managed, and controlled by both socially and economically disadvantaged individuals as Disadvantaged Business Enterprises (DBEs) and/or Airport Concession Disadvantaged Business Enterprises (ACDBEs) in compliance with Code of Federal Regulations (49 CFR Part 26 and Part 23).

 The City of Austin’s Small and Minority Business Resources Department (SMBR) is requesting public comment on the proposed Disadvantaged Business Enterprise Program Plan (Part 26) for Fiscal Years 2016-2018.